Eastern Air Lines Flight 66: Legacy

-This accident led to the development of the original low level wind shear alert system by the U.S. Federal Aviation Administration in 1976, which was installed at 110 FAA towered airports between 1977 and 1987.
-The accident also led to the discovery of downbursts, a weather phenomenon that creates vertical wind shear and poses dangers to landing aircraft, which ultimately sparked decades of research into downburst and microburst phenomena and their effects on aircraft.
+The accident led to the development of the original low-level wind-shear alert system by the U.S. Federal Aviation Administration in 1976, which was installed at 110 FAA-staffed airports between 1977 and 1987.
+The accident also led to the discovery of downbursts, a weather phenomenon that creates vertical wind shear and poses dangers to landing aircraft, and it sparked decades of research into downburst and microburst phenomena and their effects on aircraft.

 The concept of downbursts was not yet understood when Flight 66 crashed.
 During the investigation, meteorologist Ted Fujita worked with the NTSB and the Eastern Air Lines flight-safety department to study the weather phenomena encountered by Flight 66.
-Fujita identified "cells of intense downdrafts" during the storm that caused aircraft flying through them "considerable difficulties in landing".
-Fujita named this phenomenon "downburst cells" and determined that a plane can be "seriously affected" by "a downburst of air current".
+Fujita identified "cells of intense downdrafts" during the storm that caused aircraft flying through them "considerable difficulties in landing."
+Fujita named this phenomenon "downburst cells" and determined that a plane can be "seriously affected" by "a downburst of air current."
 Fujita proposed new methods of detecting and identifying downbursts, including installation of additional weather monitoring equipment at the approach ends of active runways, and also proposed development of new procedures for immediately communicating downburst detection to incoming aircraft.

 Fujita's downburst theory was not immediately accepted by the aviation meteorology community.
-However, the crashes of Pan Am Flight 759 in 1982 and Delta Air Lines Flight 191 in 1985 prompted the aviation community to re-evaluate and ultimately accept Fujita's theory and to begin researching downburst/microburst detection and avoidance systems in earnest.
+However, the crashes of Pan Am Flight 759 in 1982 and Delta Air Lines Flight 191 in 1985 prompted the aviation community to reevaluate and ultimately accept Fujita's theory and to begin researching downburst/microburst detection-and-avoidance systems in earnest.